• Skip to main content

 This visa allows you to earn income from outside of Spain.
 It is an excellent fit for location-independent businesses and freelancers.
 It also allows you to add dependant family members onto your residence permit.
 Passive income earners and retirees also qualify for this residence permit.

-You’ll need to show an income of €26,000 as well as a €6,390 for each dependent family member.
+You’ll need to show an income of €26,000 as well as €6,390 for each dependent family member.
 You’ll also need comprehensive health care insurance for all of the family.

 We cover this visa in detail in our article on the Non-Lucrative Visa Spain.

-Alternatively you can book a planning session with our trusted immigration partner in Spain.
+Alternatively, you can book a planning session with our trusted immigration partner in Spain.
 They will review your personal situation and give you advice on the steps to take for your visa.
 Click here to book a consultation.

 Mauritius Retirement Visa

 The Mauritius retirement visa is for people over 50.
-As long as you can show a steady transfer of more than USD$1,500 per month, you can live in this island paradise.
+As long as you can show a steady transfer of more than USD $ 1,500 per month, you can live in this island paradise.

-France Visitor residence permit “Carte de séjour visiteur“
+France Visitor residence permit “Carte de séjour visiteur

 France offers a 12-month renewable visa.
-You need to show around income of €1250 , depending on the amount you are paying for rent.
+You need to show around income of €1250, depending on the amount you are paying for rent.

 You must have a place to stay and Expat health insurance.